mpm-msc/snow/README.md

   * BufferDataInterface should rely on composition as opposed to inheritance or go down [ecs](https://en.wikipedia.org/wiki/Entity_component_system)-route
   * Tests should rely more on polymorphism
   * Test out warp operations
   * Start shared memory G2P-Transfers with threads assigned to particles, threads which correspond to no particle terminate immediately.
 Use a reduction technique(mapReduce.cpp) to count how many particles are in a grid block.
+Assign